Frequently Asked Questions

 *The caregiver is responsible for communicating ALL NECESSARY DOCUMENTATION that insurance requires PRIOR to beginning any services.
 This documentation can not be provided after therapy services or evaluations have been completed.

 **Please note: Some insurance companies require specific components to be a part of progress notes, and some insurance companies also require a treatment plan.
-I will happily supply you with notes/plans in the format required by your insurance company if you supply this for me (treatment plans are included in evaluation reports but are an additional cost if a formal evaluation + evaluation report was not previously paid for).
+We will happily supply you with notes/plans in the format required by your insurance company if you supply this in advance (treatment plans are included in evaluation reports but are an additional cost if a formal evaluation + evaluation report was not previously paid for).
 However, it is the parent’s or patient's responsibility to determine what these formats and specifications are.

 what about insurance-covered speech/language therapy?